basbaccarne/SpatialiZurr/README.md

 * [This is the components list](4WD_base.md)
 * [This is the Arduino script](https://github.com/basbaccarne/SpatialiZurr/blob/main/driver/arduino_TT_motor_with_L298N.INO)
 * [Snapshot current hardware](https://github.com/basbaccarne/SpatialiZurr/blob/main/driver/prototype%20wiring.jpg)
-* Status: the TT motors we used are not heavy enough
+* Status: the TT motors we used are not heavy enough, we ordered new ones (N20 motor - 75:1 - 6V 400 rpm)
+* Status: while waiting for delivery: using a computer mouse to track positioning ;)

 ## Teta 360 cam (Teta 360 & Raspi)
 * We're using a Teta 360* camera to take pictures per increment of the base